juanpcapurro/bzx-poc/docs/overview.rst

 =========
 Liquidity
 =========

+.. warning:: this is as I understood from the documentation which seems to be outdated and only for v1

 Users can borrow as many tokens from an iToken as other users have lent to said contract

 - ``marketLiquidity()``: amount of iToken available for borrowing (``totalAssetSupply()-totalAssetBorrow()``)